shlokparsekar27/RentalDrives-codeVengers/API_CONTRACT.md

-# API Contract for GoiCarz
+# API Contract for RentalDrives

-This document outlines the API endpoints for the GoiCarz backend service assignment.
+This document outlines the API endpoints for the RentalDrives backend service assignment.
 It is an exact representation of the implemented code.

 ---
 ## Auth Endpoints